-- c. strategies for interfacing with the legal system regarding court-referred clients - d. strategies for interfacing with integrated behavioral health care professionals - e. strategies to advocate for persons with mental health issues
+- a. intake interview, mental status evaluation, biopsychosocial history, mental health history, and psychological assessment for treatment planning and caseload management - b. techniques and interventions for prevention and treatment of a broad range of mental health issues - c. strategies for interfacing with the legal system regarding court-referred clients - d. strategies for interfacing with integrated behavioral health care professionals - e. strategies to advocate for persons with mental health issues

-The Online Clinical Mental Health Counseling program has one optional specializations: Child and Adolescent Counseling.
+The Clinical Mental Health Counseling program has three optional specializations: Child and Adolescent Counseling, Addictions Counseling and Clinical Rehabilitation Counseling.

-Clinical Mental Health Counseling: Child and Adolescent Counseling Specialization
+Clinical Mental Health Counseling: Child and Adolescent Counseling Specialization and their families.

-The Child and Adolescent specialization is dedicated to educating counselors in evidence-based practices and emerging-best practices in clinical mental health services for children, adolescents, and their families.
 Graduate students receive specialized training and gain supervised clinical experiences working directly with the children, adolescents, and their families.
 Additionally, students electing this specialization tailor their course assignments and projects to address topics it the area of child and adolescent counseling.
 Counseling services include the application of principles of counseling and psychotherapy, human development, multicultural counseling competencies, learning theory, group dynamics, and the etiology of mental illness and dysfunctional behavior to children, adolescents, and their families, for the purposes of promoting optional mental health, dealing with normal problems of living, and treating psychopathology.
 The Child/Adolescent specialization includes, but is not limited to, diagnosis and treatment of mental disorders, psychoeducation designed to prevent emotional problems, consultation, and research into more effective psychotherapeutic treatment modalities.
 The Child and Adolescent specialization employs a developmental perspective which emphasizes growth and development, improving individuals' quality of life, and focusing on strengths and resources in addition to psychological deficits and problems.
+Practicum and internship placements are available in various sites within the community.